anamta-JINX/ByeSpam/README.md

 ---

 ## License

-This project is **open-source** under the **MIT License**.
+This project is **MIT Licensed**.
-You are free to use, modify, and distribute this project for personal or educational purposes.
+Feel free to use, modify, or distribute it for personal or educational purposes, as long as you give credit.

-Do you want me to do that next?